100% P&T Playbook

 • Online exchanges: All honorably discharged vets can shop online exchanges (ShopMyExchange, myNavyExchange, MCX) after a one-time verification.

-• MWR: Many morale, welfare, and recreation facilities are open to disabled vets, but rules vary by installation — call ahead.
+• MWR: Rules vary by installation — call ahead.

 • Space-A (Category VI): 100% disabled vets with a qualifying ID can fly Space-Available.
 It's standby travel, so flexibility is key.